krzysztofn1993/pathToJSON/README.md

 ```
 $structureJSON = json_encode(getStructure(__DIR__)); // change __DIR__ to your path.
 ```
-Function getStructure(path) return whole structure as associative array which then is changed to JSON format with built in function json_encode.
+Function getStructure(path) returns whole structure as associative array which then is changed to JSON format with built in function json_encode.

 *Example of returned JSON format*
 ```